rafael-rpa/email-framework/README.md

 # Email Framework

-Email Framework is a modular framework developed to be a boilerplate/workflow when coding your emails.
+Email Framework is a modular framework developed to be a boilerplate when coding your emails.
 It uses Premailer (optional FTP push, AWS S3, Litmus, Mailgun also implemented) and Grunt as task runner.

 ## Requirements